Ustaše

-It was founded as a nationalist organization that sought to create an independent Croatian state and functioned as a terrorist organization before World War II.
-In April 1941, the Ustaše came to power when they were appointed to rule a part of Axis-occupied Yugoslavia as the Independent State of Croatia (NDH), a quasi-protectorate puppet state established by Fascist Italy and Nazi Germany.
+It was founded as a nationalist organization that sought to create an independent Croatian state.
+It functioned as a terrorist organization before World War II.
+After the invasion of Yugoslavia in April 1941, the Ustaše came to power when they were appointed to rule a part of Axis-occupied Yugoslavia as the Independent State of Croatia (NDH), a quasi-protectorate puppet state established by Fascist Italy and Nazi Germany.
 The Ustaše Militia (Ustaška vojnica) became its military wing in the new state.

-The Ustaše regime was militarily weak and lacked general support among Croats, struggling to ever attain significant support among the populace.
-Therefore, terror would be their means of controlling the “ethnically disparate” population.
-The Ustaše regime was initially backed by some parts of the Croat population that during the interwar period had felt oppressed in the Serb-led Yugoslavia, but their brutal policies quickly alienated many ordinary Croats and resulted in a loss of the support they had gained by creating a Croatian national state.
+The Ustaše regime was militarily weak and failed to ever attain significant support among Croats.
+Therefore, terror was their means of controlling the "ethnically disparate" population.
+The Ustaše regime was initially backed by some parts of the Croat population that in the interwar period had felt oppressed by the Serb-led Yugoslavia, but their brutal policies quickly alienated many ordinary Croats and resulted in a loss of the support they had gained by creating a Croatian national state.

-With the German surrender, end of World War II, and the establishment of socialist Yugoslavia in 1945, the Ustaše movement, along with their state, totally collapsed.
-Many members of the Ustaše Militia and Croatian Home Guard were subsequently massacred by the new government in the Bleiburg repatriations.
-Underground and exile successor organisations, such as the Crusaders guerrilla and Croatian Liberation Movement were created by former Ustaše members and tried to continue the movement, without results.
+With the German surrender, end of World War II in Europe, and the establishment of socialist Yugoslavia in 1945, the Ustaše movement and their state totally collapsed.
+Many members of the Ustaše militia and Croatian Home Guard who subsequently fled the country were taken as prisoners of war and subjected to forced marches and executions during the Bleiburg repatriations.
+Various underground and exile successor organisations created by former Ustaše members, such as the Crusaders and the Croatian Liberation Movement, have tried to continue the movement to little success.

 Name

 The word ustaša (plural: ustaše) is derived from the intransitive verb ustati (Croatian for rise up).
 "Pučki-ustaša" (Landsturm) was a military rank in the Imperial Croatian Home Guard (1868–1918).
 The same term was the name of Croatian third-class infantry regiments (Landsturm regiments) during World War I (1914–1918).
 Another variation of the word ustati is ustanik (plural: ustanici) which means an insurgent, or a rebel.
 The name ustaša did not have fascist connotations during the early years of the Kingdom of Yugoslavia as the term "ustat" was itself used in Herzegovina to denote the insurgents from the Herzegovinian rebellion of 1875.
-The full original name of the organization appeared in April 1931 as the Ustaša – Hrvatska revolucionarna organizacija or UHRO (Ustaša – Croatian Revolutionary Organization); in 1933 it was renamed the Ustaša – Hrvatski revolucionarni pokret (Ustaša – Croatian Revolutionary Movement), a name it kept until World War II.
+The full original name of the organization appeared in April 1931 as the Ustaša – Hrvatska revolucionarna organizacija or UHRO (Ustaša – Croatian Revolutionary Organization).
+In 1933 it was renamed the Ustaša – Hrvatski revolucionarni pokret (Ustaša – Croatian Revolutionary Movement), a name it kept until World War II.
 In English, Ustasha, Ustashe, Ustashas and Ustashi are used for the movement or its members.